Biology Courses

 BIOL B352 Immunology

 An introduction to immunology with a focus on the dynamic network of molecules and cells underlying the vertebrate immune response.
 This problem-based workshop course uses primary research articles and a curiosity-driven, open-ended laboratory research project to make sense of complicated biology and empower each student to build a big-picture view of this fast-moving, interdisciplinary field.
 Key themes include: immune cell specification and development; molecular recognition and immune cell signaling; generation of immunological memory; and cancer immunotherapies.
 Learning strategies include problem solving, small group discussion, and critical analysis of the primary literature.
 Three hours of class meetings and three hours of lab per week.
-Prerequisite: BIOL B110.
+Prerequisites: BIOL B110 and any 200-level course in Biology.

 BIOL B354 Basic Concepts and Special Topics in Biochemistry

-For post-baccalaureate premedical students and non-majors who meet the prerequisites.
+For post-baccalaureate premedical students and non-majors with instructor permission.
 Course does not count toward the Biology, Chemistry or BCMB Majors; students majoring in Biology, Chemistry or BCMB should take BIOL B375 or CHEM B242.
-Prerequisites: one semester of BIOL B110/B111 and CHEM 211, or permission of the instructor.
+Prerequisites: BIOL B110 and CHEM 211, or permission of the instructor.

 BIOL B375 Biochemistry